Saief1999/utility-scripts/README.md

 ### Supporting Syntax highlighting in cat

-for that I use the `bat` package described above, with this alias in `~/.system/.init`
+for that, I use the `bat` package described above, with this alias in `~/.system/.init`

 ```bash
 alias cat='bat -pp'